alex-rosen-os/alexrosenbaum/README.md

 Passionate about web development, constantly learning & expanding my knowledge base.

+I like using different tools & programs, learning different structures & how they work within a system.

 My learning is vertical, rather then hierarchal.
 I move & mix between subjects & systems, returning to started projects & creating new ones as i move through.

-i like using different tools, programs and systems.
-Learning different structures & how they work within a system.

 -------------